 XModule is a freeware music editor and module format converter.
 It is still unfinished despite being one of my first Amiga project.
 You can find an old version of it on Aminet:

-The latest, pre-alpha version of XModule is available here:
+The latest alpha version of XModule is available here:

 XModule source code is now being distributed under the terms of GPL.

-The archive also contains some miscellaneous documentation on module formats and replay routines that I've collected during the developement of XModule.
+The archive also contains some miscellaneous documentation on module formats and replay routines that I've collected during developement.

 While developing some of my projects I've written a few useful macros to simplify some common problems.
 The macros have eventually grown to full header files that I'm now using almost everywhere.